redis/redis-doc/topics/indexes.md

 all I need is to test if a given item exists or not or has a single boolean property or not.

-Similarly lists can be used in order to index items into a fixed order, so I can add all my items into a bit list and rotate the list with RPOPLPUSH using the same list as source and destination.
-This is useful when I want to process a given set of items again and again forever.
-Think at an RSS feed system that need to refresh the local copy.
+Similarly lists can be used in order to index items into a fixed order.
+I can add all my items into a Redis list and rotate the list with RPOPLPUSH using the same key name as source and destination.
+This is useful when I want to process a given set of items again and again forever in the same order.
+Think at an RSS feed system that needs to refresh the local copy periodically.

-Another popular index often used for Redis is a **capped list**, where items are added with `LPUSH` and trimmed `LTRIM`, in order to create a view with just the latest N items encountered.
+Another popular index often used with Redis is a **capped list**, where items are added with `LPUSH` and trimmed `LTRIM`, in order to create a view with just the latest N items encountered, in the same order they were seen.

 Index inconsistency
 ===

-Keeping the index updated may be challenging, in the course of months or years it is possible that inconsistency are added because of software bugs, network partitions or other events.
+Keeping the index updated may be challenging, in the course of months or years it is possible that inconsistencies are added because of software bugs, network partitions or other events.

 Different strategies could be used.
-If the index data is outside Redis *read reapir* can be a solution, where data is fixed in a lazy way when it is requested.
-When we index data which is stored in Redis itself the `SCAN` family of commands can be used in order to very, update or rebuild the index from scratch.
+If the index data is outside Redis *read repair* can be a solution, where data is fixed in a lazy way when it is requested.
+When we index data which is stored in Redis itself the `SCAN` family of commands can be used in order to very, update or rebuild the index from scratch, incrementally.